thoughtco/statamic-ab-tester/README.md

 `abTester.failed('goal-id', { custom: 'data' })` to register a goal failure

-### Create an experiment
+### Creating Experiments

 Next you need to make an experiment, which varies something on your site.
 To do this use the "Create A/B Experiment" action available on an entry.

 This will open a modal allowing you to choose what field(s) you want to vary and define their alternate values.

 Finally, ensure you associate them with the goal you created in the first step.

-### Outputting experiments
+#### Outputting experiments

 This add-on will automate the display of the variants, knowing when the item is augmented and switching it as appropriate.

 If you are using full static caching, Statamic is never booted, so you will need to use `{{ nocache }}` alongside the tags this addon provides to run your experiments.

-### Static caching
-If you are using the `half` caching strategy, switch to using the provided `ab` driver - this extends half caching but allows ab experiments to continue working.

-If you are using `full` static caching, you will need to wrap any experiments in `{{ nocache }}` tags and ensure you are using the tags to record hits, successes and failures.

-### Field selection
-By default, all fields will be selectable to apply an A/B Test, but you can control this using the `Allow this field to be A/B tested` config field that this add-on provides in the config for each fieldtype.

-If it makes sense for you to default to fields __not__ being included, you can set the `statamic-ab-tester.blueblueprint_fields_approach` to be 'opt-out'.

-### Experiment types
+### Experiment Types

 There are two types of experiments you can run:

 #### Item

 An Item experiment lets you select an entry and modify its content from the base entry.
 These can be created using the `Create A/B Experiment` action on the entry view.

 #### Manual

 A Manual experiment lets you determine what you want to do inside the experiment, e.g. show a different nav UI, show a different button style.
 You can use the `variant:handle` to determine what to show to the user.

-### Viewing results
+### Viewing Results

 Results can be viewed within the control panel.

 Go to the listing view under "A/B Experiments", click on the "View" link for your experiment and you will be presented with a table showing your variations alongside their hits, successes, failures and success rates.

-### Applying results
+#### Applying results

 If you want to apply one of your variants as the winner, simply click "Complete Experiment", and click "Apply" beside the variant you want to mark as the winner.
 The experiment will be marked as completed and will no longer be used for testing on your front end site.

 If it is an "Item" experiment, the winner's values will be applied to the Entry.

+## API Reference

 ### Tags
 This package provides tags that you can use in your Statamic templates:

 #### ab